-US Attorney: FBI agents search Tennessee lawmakers’ offices and homes
+US Attorney: FBI agents search lawmakers’ offices and homes

 There were also claims of vote-buying attempts on a key education voucher bill arose, which he has firmly denied.

 Casada did not immediately respond to text messages seeking comment.
-Smith did not respond to emailed requests for comment.
+Smith, a Republican from Hixson, did not respond to emailed requests for comment.